llecaroz/JOCheckboxTreeTable/README.md

 Bug corrections
 ===============
--Painting problems when clicking on the expanding/collapsing column
+- Painting problems when clicking on the expanding/collapsing column

 New features
 ============